-As a senior website operations expert, I fully understand the importance of an efficient and flexible content management system (CMS) for a corporate website.The AnQiCMS (AnQiCMS) brings great convenience and endless possibilities to our content operation with its high-performance architecture based on the Go language and the powerful syntax of the Django template engine.{%- endfor %}Such an ending symbol——is it mandatory, or does it have a deeper meaning?
+As an experienced website operations expert, I am well aware of the importance of an efficient and flexible content management system (CMS) for a corporate website.AnQiCMS (AnQiCMS) leverages its high-performance architecture based on the Go language and the powerful syntax of the Django template engine, bringing great convenience and infinite possibilities to our content operations.When using AnQiCMS for template development, we often encounter various issues with tag usage, one of which is a common and slightly confusing question about{%- endfor %}What is the meaning of this closing symbol—is it mandatory or does it have a deeper significance?

-Today, let's delve into the AnQiCMS template{%- endfor %}in its true form.
+Today, let's analyze the AnQiCMS template in detail.{%- endfor %}in its true form.

 The foundation of AnQi CMS template syntax: block tags appear in pairs

-According to the document description of AnQi CMS, its template creation is "similar to Django template engine tags".
-Under such a design philosophy, conditional judgments such asif)、loop control(for)、variable definition(with)、macro(macro)and template inheritance(extends)etc. such tags used for controlling template logic and structure, all require a clear end tag to define their scope.
+According to the AnqiCMS document description, its template creation is "similar to the Django template engine's tag syntax".
+Under such a design philosophy, there are conditional judgments such as (if), loop control (for)、variable definition(with)、macro(macro)and template inheritance(extends)such tags used to control template logic and structure all require a clear end tag to define their scope.

-For example, when making conditional judgments, we will use{% if 条件 %}Start, and use{% endif %}End.
-Similarly, when traversing a data list, we will use{% for item in archives %}To start a loop, then the corresponding{% endfor %}It is indispensable to have an end symbol.
-ThisendforThe existence of a label clearly indicates the boundary of the loop code block to the template engine, ensuring the correct parsing and execution of the template logic.
+For example, when making conditional judgments, we will use{% if 条件 %}to start, and{% endif %}to end.
+Similarly, when iterating over a data list, we will use{% for item in archives %}to start the loop, then the corresponding{% endfor %}This is an indispensable end symbol.
+ThisendforThe existence of the tag clearly indicates the boundary of the loop code block to the template engine, ensuring the correct parsing and execution of template logic.

-The hyphen in the Aanqi CMS template engine is-)Not used to force the end of the tag, but to performWhitespace Control.When rendering HTML in templates, the tag itself and the surrounding newline characters, spaces, and other whitespace characters may sometimes be output as actual content in the final HTML.Although these whitespace characters may not be visually noticeable, they may cause unnecessary trouble in scenarios where layout requirements are strict or compact HTML output is needed (such as generating API responses, optimizing file size).
+The hyphen in the Anqi CMS template engine (-) is not used to force the end of the tag, but forwhitespace control (Whitespace Control).
+When rendering HTML templates, the tag itself and the surrounding whitespace characters such as newlines and spaces may sometimes be output as actual content in the final HTML.Although these blank characters may not be visually obvious, they may cause unnecessary trouble in scenarios that require strict layout or compact HTML output, such as generating API responses or optimizing file size.

-Without using white space control (default):
+Without using whitespace control (default):

 <div>